 The businesses this works for

-Metcalf Search serves owner-operated and recently-founded small and medium businesses in the Columbus, Ohio region, typically with ten to two hundred employees and two to fifteen open hires per year.
+Metcalf Search serves owner-operated and recently-founded small and medium businesses in the Columbus, Ohio region, typically with ten to two hundred employees with ongoing hiring needs.
 The model fits companies that are past their startup phase but have not built an internal talent team, and it fits especially well for businesses growing into a new operational ceiling: the first plant manager, the first sales director, the second-in-command for an owner who wants to step back.

 The stage that fits

-The clearest signal that Fractional Recruiting fits is this: you have hired enough times to know that the casino-versus-overhead choice is the wrong choice, and you are tired of Hiring Whiplash, the pattern of delaying hires until pain forces action, rushing, missing, and swearing off the whole thing for too long.
+The clearest signal that Fractional Recruiting fits is this: you have hired enough times to know the casino-versus-overhead choice is the wrong choice, and you want a way to hire steadily without paying agency fees on every role or carrying a full-time recruiter you do not need.

 Practically, the stage looks like:

-- Two to fifteen hires per year, with some predictability and some surprise.
+- Ongoing hiring needs, with some predictability and some surprise.

 - No internal recruiter, or one HR generalist who is doing recruiting as one of nine jobs.